revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 text-align: left;
 Color: blue
 ```
-In the output element P will be left aligned with the Blue text color.
+In the output element P will be left aligned with the blue text color.

 </blockquote>
 </details>